 Give us a call or contact us online.

-If you decide to clean your Aga range cooker yourself, it will take a few hours and some effort, but we are the sure the results will be worthwhile to avoid the various hazards dirty ovens pose and even reduce your energy bills in the long term.
+If you clean your old Aga range cooker yourself, it will take a few hours and some effort, but we are the sure the results will be worthwhile to avoid the various hazards dirty ovens pose and even reduce your energy bills in the long term.

-You will need the following items to clean your cooker, which can be purchased separately or as part of a specialist Aga cleaning kit.
+You will need the following items to clean your cooker, which you can purchase separately or as part of a specialist Aga cleaning kit.

 These are the recommended components for cleaning your Aga range cooker: